Battery Dance Festival online

 In the following Quasi Waltz, a short 1929 piece by Doris Humphrey, Meggi Sweeney Smith gambolled pleasantly enough around the stage but, if anything, it engaged even less.

-Combative Ethos, created and performed by Ashley Menestrina opened the programme with a welcome contemporary air.
+Combative Echoes, created and performed by Ashley Menestrina opened the programme with a welcome contemporary air.
 Danced largely to parts of Symphonie pour un homme seul by Pierre Schaeffer and Pierre Henry, an important early example of musique concrète made famous by Maurice Béjart’s choreography to it, there is a sense of forces being bounced back in forth in odd ways.
 As they do so, they buffet her, causing her to twist and turn in often quirky ways.
 Elsewhere there are lots of sweeping limbs and incredibly deep arching backbends.
 Helped by the setting of the Battery Park stage and her simple black dress, Menestrina stands out against the harbour and sky, her movement superbly clear.

 I also enjoyed the nearness of you by Annalee Traylor, which focuses on the idea of relationships, distance and memories.
 The most telling moments come when the central figure is alone with her thoughts, especially when on a beach.